ashwin-sanjay/Fake_Pokemon_Card_Detector/README.md

 2. **Image Preprocessing**

 - Each of the images are loaded from the constructed AD dataset, read in the correct format (RGB) to prepare for producing tensors, and are normalized using ImageNet mean and standard deviation (best suited for PatchCore, the anomaly detection model which will be used)
-- Tensors are produced from these images of shape (3, H, W) which means that each image is represented using 3 channels of $H \times W$ matrices (R, G, B), which are appropriate for usage with PatchCore, which uses a pretrained CNN backbone.
+- Tensors are produced from these images of shape (3, H, W) which means that each image is represented using 3 channels of $$H \times W$$ matrices (R, G, B), which are appropriate for usage with PatchCore, which uses a pretrained CNN backbone.

 3. **Train PatchCore (Anomaly Detection Model)**